grafana/mimir/.github/workflows-doc.md

 ## Test, Build and Deploy

-test-build-deploy.yml specifies a workflow that runs all Cortex continuous integration and continuous deployment jobs.
+test-build-deploy.yml specifies a workflow that runs all Mimir continuous integration and continuous deployment jobs.
 The workflow is triggered on every pull request and commit to master, however the CD jobs only run when changes are merged onto master .
 The workflow combines both CI and CD jobs, because the CD jobs are dependent on artifacts produced the CI jobs.

 ## Specific Jobs